samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Resistance

 If you have Resistance to a damage type, damage of that type is halved against you (round down).
-Resistance is applied only once to an instance of damage. *See also* chapter 1 (“[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#ResistanceandVulnerability)”).
+Resistance is applied only once to an instance of damage. *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#ResistanceandVulnerability)").

 ---